Health Department

 • Medium or Low: Facilities may choose not to require masking unless the facility is experiencing an outbreak or has been instructed to implement masking by the Fairfax County Health Department.

 When a resident is not suspected of having COVID-19, healthcare workers should follow standard precautions, including hand hygiene, respiratory etiquette, cleaning and disinfection, safe injection practices and the safe disposal of sharps.
-Hospital Admission Level will impact the recommended PPE for staff in a long-term care facility.
+Local COVID-19 trends may impact the recommended PPE for staff in a long-term care facility.

-When COVID-19 infection is not suspected in a resident:
+When COVID-19 is not suspected in a resident, consider implementing broader use of PPE based on local COVID-19 trends:

 • High: Standard precautions, N95s and eye protection